0

 |

 Forms 10 cm umbels of large dark blue-violet, funnel-shaped flowers with ascending lobes.
 Similar to the ubiquitous Triteleia laxa, but on much shorter scapes.
 From the northern Sierra Nevada, California, where it grows in red fir forest on vernally moist gravely flats at 1700m.
+Easy in dry spots of garden, where it blooms at end of June - early July.

 |